-From student loans to credit cards, about three out of four millennials in the U.S. are in debt—carrying an average debt balance of $36,000.2 And let me tell you, it’s hard to save and invest when almost a third of your budget is going toward paying back debt.
+From student loans to credit cards, millennials in the U.S. are carrying an average debt balance of $27,900.2 And let me tell you, it’s hard to save and invest when almost a third of your budget is going toward paying back debt.
 That’s not a recipe for financial success.

 Listen to me: Don’t mess around with credit cards.
-Studies have shown over and over again that you’ll spend more with credit than with cash—in some cases, almost twice as much.3 Hmm.
+Studies have shown over and over again that you’ll spend more with credit than with cash—in some cases, almost four times as much.3 Hmm.
 Wasn’t the goal to spend less money on stuff?

 Don’t Do F.I.R.E.
 Just to Escape a Job You Hate

 You might be drawn to the F.I.R.E. movement if you hate your job.
-After all, 70% of American workers say they’re completely dissatisfied at work.5 So it’s no wonder that a growing number of young workers are dreaming about leaving the workplace altogether.
+After all, only 31% of American workers say they’re engaged at work.5 So it’s no wonder that a growing number of young workers are dreaming about leaving the workplace altogether.